How to monitor external resources with proxy requests and entities

 Using a proxy entity to monitor a website

-The purpose of this guide is to help you monitor an external resource, more specifically a website, by configuring a check with a proxy entity ID so an entity representing our website is created and the status of this website is reported under this entity and not the agent running the actual check.
+The purpose of this guide is to help you monitor an external resource, more specifically a website, by configuring a check with a proxy entity ID so an entity representing the website is created and the status of this website is reported under this entity and not the agent running the actual check.
 This guide requires a Sensu backend and a Sensu agent.

 Installing a script